WREXHAM AFC DISABLED POLICY 2020/21

 AUDIO DESCRIPTIVE COMMENTARY

-A free Audio Descriptive Commentary service is available at all our home games where blind and partially sighted people can hear a descriptive commentary of the game.
+We have a free Audio Descriptive Commentary service, for both home and away supporters, that is available at all our home games where blind and partially sighted people can hear a descriptive commentary of the game.
 All you need to do is bring your own headphones or earphones to use in a device given prior to the game.
 If you are interested in using this service please contact the DSA directly here.

 Wrexham AFC offer an Audio CD of our match day programme for blind and partially sighted people which can be purchased from the club shop for £3.